psu13/mutable-states/content/paris-things.md

 #### Other Things I Missed

 You have to just walk around and stare stupidly at everything.
 I like just looking at the old doors on buildings.
 They are astounding.
 Bring nice clothes.
 Leave the tennis shoes and baggy shorts at home.
 Even if you dress really really well by casual American standards you'll stand out like a sore thumb.
 Meal service in France is at a much more relaxed pace than you are used to.
 Expect to spend a couple of hours eating the average meal in a good restaurant.
 Go to the Cafe Marly and get a really expensive burger.
-If you want to go to one of the really famous museums, go to the Orsay, or the Picasso.
-The Pompidou is also an interesting experience.
+If you want to go to one of the really famous museums, try the Louvre, or the Pompidou, or the Picasso.
+The Pompidou is a particularly interesting experience.
 You can go an observe paintings that illustrate abstract computer science:

 > <a href="https://www.flickr.com/photos/79904144@N00/10269771154" title="psu_20131010-05338 by Pete Su, on Flickr"><img src="https://farm6.staticflickr.com/5452/10269771154_873e3706bf.jpg" width="500" height="375" alt="psu_20131010-05338"></a>